 Into The Unknown – Crossing South Georgia

 The Endurance Expedition

-The almost impossible had been achieved and for Shackleton, Crean, Worsley, McCarthy, Vincent and McNish the 16 day crossing of the Weddell Sea, in the James Caird, concluded as it had eventuated – in another desperate struggle!
-But try as they might, the shattered men simply could not summon the strength to drag the lifeboat from the icy water.
+The almost impossible had been achieved, and for Shackleton, Crean, Worsley, McCarthy, Vincent and McNish, the 16 day crossing of the Weddell Sea, in the James Caird, concluded as it had eventuated – in another desperate struggle!
+But try as they might, the shattered men simply could not summon the strength to drag their lifeboat from the icy water.

-Food and rest would be required, before that task could be completed, and the Caird was lashed to a boulder, and a watch would be maintained to safeguard the vessel from being drove onto the rocks, by the incoming sea.
-Tom Crean was sent to seek out shelter, and in the darkness duly located a small cave, which would serve such purpose, and sleeping bags and cooking gear were moved there, and finally a hot meal was prepared.
+Food and rest would be required, before that task could be completed.
+The Caird was lashed to a boulder, and a watch would be maintained to safeguard the vessel from being driven onto the rocky shore, by the incoming sea.
+Tom Crean was sent to seek out shelter, and in the darkness duly located a small cave, which would serve such purpose.
+Sleeping bags and cooking gear were moved there, and finally a hot meal was prepared.

-After eating Shackleton ordered the men to get some sleep, and typical of his spirit he opted to man the first watch, and no doubt pondered and plotted their next move, as he kept vigil over the boat.
+After eating Shackleton ordered the men to get some sleep, and typical of his spirit he opted to man the first watch.
+No doubt he pondered and plotted their next move, as he kept vigil over the boat.
 The following morning, May 11th, the men prepared to get the James Caird ashore, by first consuming another hot meal, and with the sea receding somewhat, they then set about the task.
-It was a strenuous and difficult undertaking, and it highlighted to the men just how weak and undernourished they were after their gruelling voyage, but eventually they succeeded in dragging the boat onto the beach, and then clear of the high water marks.
-It was a great relief to the party to finally have the Caird out of the perilous waters, as it would be needed to sail again.
+It was a strenuous, difficult undertaking, and it highlighted to the men just how weak and undernourished they were after their gruelling voyage.
+Eventually they succeeded in dragging the boat onto the beach, and then clear of the high water marks.
+It was a great relief to the party to finally have the Caird beached, as it would be needed to sail again.
 Continue Reading →